 The following is a list of past events on which the OPA has hosted, organized or participated.
 Also included are events which OPA will host, organize or participate.

 - Peers & Beers - Get together with other OSU Postdocs!
-We meet once each month @ 5:30pm.
+We meet once each month @ 4:30pm.
 Venue changes each month!
 Just look for the "Peers and Beers" sign at the table and come share a casual chat with us!
-Next - Thursday, September 18th at Red Fox Cafe (corner of 23rd and Monroe).
+Next - Tuesday, November 18th at Downward Dog (130 SW 1st Street).

 - Lunch Hour - a brownbag lunch event for postdocs.
 This is a purely social event that may be more convenient for postdocs with evening commitments.
-The next event is 12 noon Thursday, September 17th at North Porch Cafe, Memorial Union.
+The next event is 12 noon Thursday, November 13th.

 - NEW!
 Coffee Talk- a monthly coffee hour with a faculty member.
 This is an opportunity to connect informally with faculty across campus and discuss a variety of topics.
 The OPA will provide coffee.
 The first event was Wednesday, May 7 with Dr. Emily Ho.
 Watch the OPP newsletter for details on how to sign up for the next Coffee Talk!